OpusCapita/fsm-workflow/README.md

 #### Transitions

 In schema you needs to define an array of available machine transitions.
 Typically a transition is triggered by an _event_ and happens between _from_ and _to_ states.
-Optionally each transition can have _actions_, _guards_ and _auto_ (defines conditions that if satisfied then event could be sent automatically).
+Optionally each transition can have _actions_, _guards_ and _automatic_ (defines conditions that if satisfied then event could be sent automatically).

 #### Initial state